Once a website is launched, business owners turn to the search engines. Often a website is listed for a few general terms and the company name.

 Web content does take a long time to build up, but if you love your work, it can be a lot of fun.

 Using a keyword tool like MOZ’s Keyword explorer find key terms around your industry.
-Remember choose long tail key phrases that have low competition.
+Remember to choose long-tail key phrases that have low competition.

 You can actually look on Google to get an insight to who is ranking for a term.
 If you can see big sites are ranking well for those terms, avoid them.
 Choose something that you are more likely to be ranked highly for.
 Once you build on your web content you can start to target more popular key terms.